comp-physics/comp-physics.github.io/_pages/home.md

 We're always looking for new Ph.D. and undergraduate students who like building models, algorithms, and software.
 * Strong coding + numerics background is a plus
-* Projects span exascale CFD, quantum algorithms, cavitation, microfluidics, and more
+* Projects span exascale CFD, cavitation, microfluidics, and more

 👉 Visit the <a href="{{ site.url }}{{ site.baseurl }}/vacancies.html">Vacancies</a> page for detailed instructions.<br/>
 <br/>